Flatline (Mutya Keisha Siobhan song): Music video

-The official music video for "Flatline" was shot by fashion photographer KT Auleta at the Venice Beach in Venice, Los Angeles, during the week of 8—14 July 2013.
+The official music video for "Flatline" was shot by fashion photographer KT Auleta at the Venice Beach in Venice, Los Angeles in July 2013.
 The trio revealed that they had seen her work on the Italian edition of Vogue and thought it was "amazing", therefore, they picked her to film the visual.
 The group described the video treatment which Auleta wrote as having "summed up how [they] felt about the song", and further revealed that they opted to film the video in Los Angeles as it was the city in which they wrote "Flatline" with Hynes.
 The singers teased the music video with pictures of them at the set.
 The video was ultimately released on 19 August 2013.

 The visual begins with a shot of the three singers walking down a street in Venice Beach, followed by them getting ice cream and being on top of a motorcycle.
 As the singers lip-sync their verses, the camera zooms in each singer.
 These are interspersed with clips of the trio standing in front of a wall with several graffitis.
 Later on, they are seen sitting on chairs on a beach, with "coquettish" sunglasses; walking near the sea.
 As the song builds to its last compass, they run to an orange convertible, in which they drive to a desert.
 They reach the desert and are joined by a marching band, who play the drums heard in the song.
 The group exits the car and start dancing to the sound of the drums.
 The very last scene of the music video sees Siobhan driving them away as they have their hands in the air, and the screen fades to black.

 For Popjustice, Michael Cragg said that the video did not "help the song", and negatively regarded that it resembled a behind-the-scenes video of a photoshoot.